 Their first responsibility is to select the countries to work with.
 Many countries have shown an interest in participating in the project, but only a few are at a point where the program activities can make a substantive difference in their national programs.
 OIP also sets priorities for the program.
 It is possible to conceive of a program with many different facets under development simultaneously, but an effective and efficient program must focus on those activities that can have an impact on the early development of the participating countries’ programs.
 Lastly, OIP coordinates the program with its many stakeholders.
 These include the Commission, Congress, and the many federal agencies with an interest in nuclear power development overseas.
 It also includes international organizations such as the NEA and IAEA, and regional nuclear development groups throughout the world.
 Finally it involves close coordination with the highest level of decision-makers in the participating countries.

-Qi Tech LLC and Advanced Systems Technology and Management, Inc. (AdSTM): Qi Tech and AdSTM are prime technical contributors to the program.
-The companies have assembled a team of highly experienced former NRC executives and staff—professionals with hands-on experience in the development and implementation of reactor regulatory organizations and programs.
+Advanced Systems Technology and Management, Inc. (AdSTM) is the prime technical contributor to the program.
+AdSTM has assembled a team of highly experienced former NRC executives and staff—professionals with hands-on experience in the development and implementation of reactor regulatory organizations and programs.

-Qi Tech and AdSTM developed training programs for agency staff in developing countries relating to the basic concepts of nuclear safety regulation, the development of agency infrastructure and the details of regulatory program implementation.
-Qi Tech and AdSTM staff members deliver these training courses at locations convenient to the staff of participating countries.
-It is mostly through this direct contact that the vast experience base of the Qi Tech and AdSTM staff is most effectively imparted to the participating countries.
+AdSTM developed training programs for agency staff in developing countries relating to the basic concepts of nuclear safety regulation, the development of agency infrastructure and the details of regulatory program implementation.
+AdSTM staff members deliver these training courses at locations convenient to the staff of participating countries.
+It is mostly through this direct contact that the vast experience base of the AdSTM staff is most effectively imparted to the participating countries.

 Participating Regulatory Agencies: